-Component 1: Shakespeare and Post-1914
+Component 1: Shakespeare and Post-1914 Literature 50%

-Literature 50%

-Component 2: 19th-century Novel and Poetry
+Component 2: 19th-century Novel and Poetry since 1789

-since 1789

-We look at their end of year English exam results and their attainment grades across year 10 to set students.
+We look at the end of KS3 English exam results and their attainment grades across year 9 to set students.
 Attainment in English is excellent and students in all sets achieve remarkably high grades.

 Students will work towards linear examinations at the end of Year 11.
 To ensure students are making progress and teachers can clarify misconceptions, regular EMBs will take place.
-In addition, they will often sit mock examinations.
+Moreover, their end of year exam will be a full mock examination.

-Homework tasks are set regularly but the frequency and type of task will depend on the text they are studying.
-Students may be asked to read, research a topic, complete a writing task or carry out an analytical piece of work.
+Homework tasks are set weekly, but the frequency and type of task will depend on the text they are studying.
+Students may be asked to read, research a topic, complete a writing task, or carry out an analytical piece of work.

 Some key texts are provided for students.
 Any student who loses a text will be required to pay for the cost of a replacement text.
-Students must buy their own copy of The Strange Case of Dr Jekyll and Mr Hyde, as this is a set text.
+Students must buy their own copy of An Inspector Calls and Macbeth, as this will also be used in the year 11 exam.
 Students may then annotate their own copy.
 Where possible, we organise theatre visits.